garretchristensen/BestPracticesManual/Manual.md

 Software:

-Although there is a movement by some towards open source software such as R and Python, we appreciate that many disciplines have long traditions of using proprietary software such as SAS and STATA, and learning a new programming language may be an undesirable additional task in researchers' busy lives.
-That said, there are several general coding rules that all researchers should use when organizing and implementing their analysis.
+Although there is a movement by many towards open source software such as R and Python, we appreciate that many disciplines have long traditions of using proprietary software such as SAS and STATA, and learning a new programming language may be an undesirable additional task in researchers' busy lives.
+That said, there are several general coding rules that all researchers should use when organizing and implementing their analysis, and researchers should strive to make their work usable by as many others as possible.

-Write code, don't work by hand.
+Perhaps the most important rule is to write code, don't work by hand.
 By that we mean:

 -   Do not modify data by hand, such as with a spreadsheet.
 Which is to say, don't use Excel.